loopstick/Mechatronics-CCA-Spring-2018/README.md

 - Homework:
 	- Read the Processing resources in [resources](https://github.com/michaelshiloh/resourcesForClasses)
-	- Build a working part of your project and demonstrate it in class next week
+	- Build any working part of your project
+		(preferably the part you are most concerned about) and demonstrate it in class next week

 ### Week 11: Tuesday, April 4, 2017
 - Critique working mock-up